DFHack/dfhack/data/blueprints/README.md

 --------

 * General
-  * Manages complete blueprints to handle the four main phases of DF construction
+  * Manages complete blueprints to handle all phases of DF construction
   * Supports .csv and multi-worksheet .xlsx blueprint files
   * Near-instant application, even for very large and complex blueprints
   * Supports multiple blueprints per .csv file/spreadsheet sheet
   * "meta" blueprints that automate the application of sequences of blueprints
   * Blueprints can span multiple z-levels
-  * Undo functionality for dig, build, and place blueprints
+  * Undo functionality for dig, build, place, and zone blueprints
   * Automatic cropping of blueprints so you don't get errors if the blueprint extends off the map
-  * Can generate manager orders for everything required to apply build blueprints
+  * Can generate manager orders for everything required by a build blueprint
   * Library of ready-to-use blueprints included
   * Verbose output mode for debugging
 * Dig mode
-  * Supports all types of designations, including dumping/forbidding items and setting traffic areas
+  * Supports all types of designations, including dumping/forbidding items and setting traffic settings
+  * Supports setting dig priorities
   * Supports applying dig blueprints in marker mode
   * Handles carving arbitrarily complex minecart tracks, including tracks that cross other tracks
-* Build and place modes
+* Build mode
-  * Supports stockpiles of all shapes, not just rectangular blocks
-  * Configurable maximums for bins, barrels and wheelbarrows assigned to created stockpiles
+  * DFHack buildingplan integration
+  * Designate complete constructions at once, without having to wait for each tile to become supported before you can build it
   * Automatic expansion of building footprints to their minimum dimensions, so only the center tile of a multi-tile building needs to be recorded in the blueprint
-  * Designates complete constructions at once, without having to wait for each tile to become supported before you can build it
-  * Automatic splitting of stockpiles and buildings that exceed maximum dimension limits
   * Tile occupancy and validity checking so, for example, buildings that cannot be placed on a certain tile will simply be skipped instead of the blueprint failing to apply.
 Blueprints that are only partially applied for any reason (for example, you need to dig out some more tiles) can be safely reapplied to build the remaining buildings.
-  * Relaxed rules for farm plot and road placement, allowing tiles that are separated by invalid tiles (e.g. stone tiles for farm plots) to be part of the same structure
+  * Relaxed rules for farm plot and road placement: you can still place the building even if an invalid tile (e.g. stone tiles for farm plots) splits the designated area into two parts
+  * Intelligent boundary detection for adjacent buildings of the same type (e.g. a 6x6 block of `wj` cells will be correctly split into 4 jeweler's workshops)
+* Place and zone modes
+  * Define stockpiles and zones in any shape, not just rectangular blocks
+  * Configurable maximums for bins, barrels and wheelbarrows assigned to created stockpiles
+  * Automatic splitting of stockpiles and zones that exceed maximum dimension limits
 * Query mode
-  * Support sending arbitrary keystroke sequences to the UI -- configure *anything*
+  * Send arbitrary keystroke sequences to the UI -- *anything* you can do through the UI is supported
   * Supports aliases to automate frequent keystroke combos
+  * Includes a library of pre-made and tested aliases to automate most common tasks, such as configuring stockpiles for important item types or creating hauling routes for quantum stockpiles.
   * Supports including aliases in other aliases, and repeating key sequences a specified number of times
-  * Includes a library of pre-made and tested aliases to automate most common tasks, such as configuring stockpiles for important item types or creating hauling routes for quantum stockpiles.
-  * Skips sending key sequences when the cursor is over a tile that does not have a stockpile or building
+  * Skips sending key sequences when the cursor is over a tile that does not have a stockpile or building, so missing buildings won't desynchronize your blueprint
-  * Instant halting of query blueprint application when keystroke errors are detected, such as when a key sequence leaves us stuck in a submenu
+  * Instant halting of query blueprint application when keystroke errors are detected, such as when a key sequence leaves us stuck in a submenu, to make blueprint misconfigurations easier to debug

 Editing Blueprints